CS

 The Verdict

-The MG MGS5 takes 7 of 9 key spec categories.
-The Mitsubishi Eclipse Cross PHEV will save you roughly $595 a year in electricity.
+The MG MGS5 takes 8 of 9 key spec categories and comes in at a lower price.
 If boot space matters, the MG MGS5 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.